-Found in many energy drinks, stimulants such as caffeine can speed up the heart, increase blood pressure and contribute to the problem.
+Stimulants such as caffeine, which are found in many energy drinks, can also speed up the heart, increase blood pressure and contribute to the problem.

 You may need to visit a pulmonologist for adequate testing to determine if EIB is the root of your chest pain.
 The good news is that treatment often results in improved athletic performance.

-Rare, but more serious lung issues include pneumothorax, when air leaks into the space between your lungs and your chest wall, and pulmonary embolism, blood clots in one or more of the lungs’ arteries, which can occur after orthopedic surgery or prolonged periods of rest after injury.
+Rare, but more serious lung issues include pneumothorax, when air leaks into the space between your lungs and your chest wall, and pulmonary embolism, blood clots in one or more of the lungs’ arteries, which can occur after orthopaedic surgery or prolonged periods of rest after an injury.

 In athletes 35 and older, the most common cardiac cause of chest pain is angina.
 Angina is caused by reduced blood flow to the heart muscle as a result of coronary artery disease.
 The pain is often experienced with exercise and eases up with rest.